precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 ### Ubuntu 22.04 LTS Jammy Jellyfish

-Follow the instructions as for Ubuntu 20.04.

-### Ubuntu 20.04 LTS Focal Fossa

-With every release, we also ship [binary packages for Ubuntu 20.04](https://github.com/precice/precice/releases).
+With every release, we also ship [binary packages for Ubuntu 22.04](https://github.com/precice/precice/releases).
 However, if you still want to build from source, everything is available through the distribution's repositories:

 ```bash
 sudo apt update && \